On This Day, We Give Thanks

-On the Sunday before Thanksgiving, dozens of volunteers, Mission staff, and local leaders gathered at the Boston Rescue Mission to celebrate our 24th annual Day of Thanks.
-We welcomed Boston Mayor Martin J. Walsh, Massachusetts Executive Office of Health and Human Services Secretary Marylou Sudders and her husband, and Linn Torto, Executive Director of the Massachusetts Interagency Council on Housing and Homelessness.
+Every year on the Sunday before Thanksgiving, dozens of volunteers, Mission staff, and local leaders gather at the Boston Rescue Mission to celebrate our annual Day of Thanks.
+Over the years, we've welcomed mayors, governors, U.S. senators, presidential candidates and cabinet members, all with the same mission--to help hungry families give thanks and celebrate the blessings they have.
 With the help of many generous donors, they and others served hundreds of homeless and hungry community members complete Thanksgiving dinners in the Mission kitchen.
-Dozens of needy families took home baskets filled with turkeys and all the trimmings to their own dinner tables as well.
+Dozens of needy families take home baskets filled with turkeys and all the trimmings to their own dinner tables as well.

 Hundreds of churches, businesses, schools, and individuals contribute valuable gifts of time, food, and financial resources to make this event a success.
-We're especially thankful for contributions from The Walmart Foundation, Aramark and The Boston Red Sox, The Greater Boston Food Bank, The Capital Grille Boston, Longwood Events and The State Room, and many others that made this event a successful one.
+We're especially thankful for contributions from The Greater Boston Food Bank, The Capital Grille Boston, Dig Inn and many others that make this event a successful one.